What is the Best Guitar from the PRS SE Series?

 Is it good for metal?

 One of the strengths of the PRS SE series is that they have a lot of flexibility.
 They can handle many different playing styles and genres, including metal.
-However, it's important to mention that the rest of your rig will have as much or more to say about how metal your rig sounds.
+However, it's important to mention that the rest of your rig will have as much or more to say about how metal your sound is.

 Here are a few things to consider: